baychub/cb-gsg/Getting-Started.md

 ![inventory tab help](https://baychub.github.io/cb-gsg/images/inventory_stats_show.jpg)

 In this way you can see the syntax options progressively without referring to documentation.
-To view command help, type the command and press Enter.
+To view high-level command help, type the command and press Enter.

 Full documentation of the CLI is in the *[Intel® RSP Controller Application - Edge Computer Software Installation & User Guide](https://github.com/intel/rsp-sw-toolkit-gw/blob/master/docs/Intel-RSP-Controller-App_Installation_User_Guide.pdf)*, chapter 9.